ductho-le/WaveDL/README.md

 - 🚀 Seamless multi-GPU training on HPC clusters
 - 💾 Memory-efficient handling of large-scale datasets
 - 🔧 Easy integration of custom model architectures

-> [!NOTE]
-> The **example architecture** (CNN) is based on our upcoming paper at **SPIE Smart Structures + Nondestructive Evaluation 2026**: [*"Deep learning-based ultrasonic assessment of plate thickness and elasticity"*](https://spie.org/spie-smart-structures-and-materials-nondestructive-evaluation/presentation/Deep-learningbased-ultrasonic-assessment-of-plate-thickness-and-elasticity/13951-4) (Paper 13951-4, to appear).
->
-> See [Broader NDE/SHM Applications](#-broader-ndeshm-applications) for other possible applications.

 ---